-If you are in contact with us because you have been a victim of or witness to a crime, we understand that this can be a very distressing experience which can affect people in a variety of ways.
-This page will explain the processes you may be involved in and what our commitments are.
+If you're a victim of or witness to a crime, this page will explain the processes you may be involved in and what our commitments are.

 We will comply with the specific commitments under the Code of Practice for Victims of Crime.